gepheum/skir-java-gen/README.md

 ### Enum classes

-Soia generates a deeply immutable Java class for every enum in the .soia file.
+skir generates a deeply immutable Java class for every enum in the .skir file.
 This class is *not* a Java enum, although the syntax for referring to constants is similar.

-The definition of the `SubscriptionStatus` enum in the .soia file is:
+The definition of the `SubscriptionStatus` enum in the .skir file is:
 ```rust
 enum SubscriptionStatus {
   FREE;